DStefanskaPolek/Portfolio/README.md

 ## uTest

 This section contains examples of issues I've reported and statistics of my activity on the platform on the uTest - crowdtesting platform.<br>
-I realize that my stats could be more impressive.
-However, I preferred to focus on theoretical learning so that I could take my first full-time job as a software tester. uTest, unfortunately, does not work in the long run, which I will gladly talk about during the job interview.<br>
+*I realize that my stats could be more impressive.
+However, I preferred to focus on theoretical learning so that I could take my first full-time job as a software tester. uTest, unfortunately, does not work in the long run, which I will gladly talk about during the job interview.*

-Currently, I am a member of a permanent team involved in regression testing of a mobile app for a client related to the cosmetics industry.
+Currently, **I am a member of a permanent team involved in regression testing of a mobile app** for a client related to the cosmetics industry.

 ### Issues reports